dcostap/personal-blog/_programming-notes/2023-11-01-error-handling-in-kotlin.md

 title:      "Error handling in Kotlin - My current approach."
 ---

-> This is kind of an add-on to my other post abut error-handling in general.
+> This is kind of an add-on to my other post (that babbles about my general thoughts on error-handling).

-Kotlin is in a bit of a special place in terms of error handling, since it took on some baggage by having to coexist with Java.
+Kotlin is in a bit of a special place in terms of error handling, since it took on some baggage by having to live in the JVM and coexist with Java.
 As such, many consider the state of Kotlin's error handling to be imperfect.
-I agree to an extent, since unlike Rust there's no one true standard way to handle errors.
+I agree to an extent, since there's no one true standard way to handle errors - unlike languages like Rust.

 The closest we have to an standard is a post by the Kotlin lead: [https://elizarov.medium.com/kotlin-and-exceptions-8062f589d07]().
 However, many argue that his solution of "writing specific sealed classes to represent each failure case" is imperfect and kotlin's stdlib doesn't even follow that advice most of the time.